pipeforce/pipeforce.github.io/docs/guides/170_faas.md

 Another option to pass arguments to a function is by using a JSON array.

-Let's assume again you have a function like this deployed under name `myapp.hello`:
+Let's assume again you have a function like this deployed under name `myapp:hello`:

 ```python
 def function(firstName, lastName):